Balu-Varanasi/resume/README.rst

 ----------
 Experience
 ----------
-A Senior Software Engineer with five years of experience in the areas of Development, Design and Management of various Web and Mobile applications using Python/Django, Ruby on Rails and Android.
-Also, an Open-Source Enthusiast who loves to learn and teach open source tools.
+A Senior Software Engineer with more than five years of professional experience from design and document to implementation of various Web and Mobile applications using Python/Django, Ruby on Rails and Android in a fast-paced deadline oriented environments.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Senior Software Engineer at Glitterbug Technology, November 2015 – Present
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+- Build scalable software through architecture discussions with the leadership
+- Participate with other teams, to provide solutions for our customers
+- Manage Sprint/Development cycle for the development team and manage team during the cycle
+- Determine complexity level of a story in a Sprint/Development cycle
+- Communicate with leadership on current project status
+- Error prevention and error detection possible
+- Test-driven development
+- Continuous integration
+- Roundup or Trac for bug tracking and project management

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Software Engineer at TinyOwl Technology, April 2015 - November 2015